IBVPD/Nuvi/README.md

 Running Tests
 =============
 There are a number of unit and functional tests.
 They require a database and some fixtures.
-Setup database access rights and configure the app/config/parameters_test.yml to match.
+So as to not disturb live data create a second database with the same or different access rights.
+Copy app/config/parameters.yml.dist to app/config/parameters_test.yml.
+This will allow the system to load fixture data which the tests will run against.

-Load the fixtures
+Rebuild the test database and load the fixtures
 ```shell
 app/console doctrine:database:drop --env=test --force
 app/console doctrine:database:create --env=test